-We can easily imagine that in the new postpandemic digital age, global fame is already measured in seconds only in terms of "supply".
-Human imagination and creativity are generous providers of solutions.
+We can easily imagine that in the new post-pandemic digital age, global fame is already measured in seconds

 But we will always have a problem allocating resources.
 And the basic resource for which we certainly compete is a scarce one today: it is, first of all, ATTENTION.
 Andy Warhol said half a century ago that "In the future, everyone will be famous for 15 minutes".
 We can easily imagine that in the new post-pandemic digital age, global fame is already measured in seconds.
 "Soft-power" tools and a strategy of authentic cultural diplomacy may increase the duration in which the public's attention is maintained.
 There is a need here for teams of diplomats to acquire excellent digital skills for a more efficient engagement and connection to digital platforms and for maintaining a close connection with the target audience.